SenkaWolf/Beginner-Exploring-Linux/README.md

 ![---](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/line.png?raw=true)

-<h1 align="center">Beginner Exploring Arch Linux</h1>
+<h1 align="center">Beginner Exploring Linux</h1>

 ### Getting Started
- This will be a collection of installation guides, notes and troubleshooting I've used whilst exploring and getting into Linux and more specifically Arch.
+ This will be a collection of installation guides, notes and troubleshooting I've used whilst exploring and getting into Linux.
 I'm a rookie when it comes to Linux so this is isn't a fully comprehensive guide and I'm sure there will be mistakes along the way so don't view this as a tutorial.

 ### Support and Feedback
 If you have any suggestions and corrections then please get involved through Github.